VincePuc99/ArloCloud-RPi/README.md

 After running `Arlo-Usb-Start.sh`, the Raspberry Pi will reboot.<br />

-Upon reboot, check the connection to the base in Arlo Secure App.
+Upon reboot, check the connection to the base in Arlo Secure App™.
 It should look like the image below.

 <img height="200" src="https://github.com/user-attachments/assets/d2842741-3aa3-4ed1-bdf5-b9e80154231c" />